Health & Social Care BA (Hons) (with Foundation Year)

 Approaches to Health and Wellbeing

-Equality and Diversity in Health and Wellbeing
+Contemporary Issues in Health and Wellbeing

-This will give you a broad grounding in both the context and practice of social care.
-You will study:
+The other half of your time will be devoted to Social Care, providing a grounding in both the context and practice of social care.

-Communication in Social Care
+Social Care in Context

 Year Two